belindquist/DataScienceProjects/README.md

 population is growing, and exploratory data analysis of U.S. counties.

-[Study of tweets during World Series](WSTwitter/) -Study of Twitter messages related to Game 6 of the 2017 World Series.
+[Study of tweets during World Series](WSTwitter/)
+- Study of Twitter messages related to Game 6 of the 2017 World Series.
 Study of word frequencies, time dependence, and geographical distribution of tweets.
 Machine learning classifier for sentiment analysis.